-Rules for coding mixed or multiple histologies for solid tumors diagnosed on or after January 1, 2007.
+Rules for coding mixed or multiple histologies for solid tumors diagnosed January 1, 2007 to January 31, 2017

 To code multiple or mixed histologies present in one primary, the SEER 2007 Multiple Primary and Histology Coding Rules replace all previous multiple histology rules.
 These rules are effective for cases diagnosed January 1, 2007 and after.
 Do not use these rules to abstract cases diagnosed on or earlier than December 31, 2006.